Experience Gilded Age style and splendor at this marvelous estate renowned for its elegant gardens and rare Berkshire “cottage.”

 From Points East:

 Mass Turnpike (I-90), Exit 10.
 Take Rt.
 102 West approx. 5 mi. into Stockbridge.
 Turn right onto Pine St. and bear left onto Prospect Hill Rd.
-Follow for 0.5 mi. to entrance and parking (20 cars) on left.
+Follow for 0.5 mi. to entrance.

 From Points West: